 Having a baby is anything but easy most of the time.
 Being a mom is not a task that you took on lightly; in fact, you planned and prepped and purchased all-of-the-things in anticipation for it to be, actually, very hard.
-But did you plan what kind of baby bedtime routine you would follow?
+But did you plan what kind of baby sleep routine you would follow?
+Probably not.
+Often times, we fly with the wind until something goes terribly wrong and we are desperate to fix it.

 Let me tell you something.
 You need more than just help here and there when you’re at your wits end.
 What you need is a lifestyle change.
 As I say “lifestyle change”, I can see the workout instructors and the fad dieters mouths moving in slow-motion in my mind “LIFESTYLE CHANGE”.
 Don’t worry, this change doesn’t require you to flip your world upside down and do an enormous amount of work to get to an end result.